Due to COVID-19 safe distancing measures, our employees are continuing to telecommute till further notice, save for certain essential activities.

 Project Law Help assists charities, voluntary welfare organizations, non-profit organizations and social enterprises doing community work in Singapore by matching eligible organizations with a volunteer law practice that will provide pro bono non-litigation corporate legal assistance.
 Legal assistance rendered under Project Law Help is more in depth than that under the Community Organization Legal Clinic.

 The Joint International Pro Bono Committee assists non-profit organisations based in Singapore but doing community work overseas with pro bono non-litigation corporate legal assistance.

 The Project Law Help initiative has recently developed a legal information portal for charities, non-profit organizations, social enterprises and voluntary welfare organizations.
 The portal scheduled to be launched in 2012, will provide first level information on the various laws and compliance requirements for running a charity or a non-profit organization and complements the Community Organization Legal Clinics in providing legal information and support to the non-profit sector.

 At the community at large level, we support Law Awareness, a public education initiative to raise public awareness of the law via public education seminars, exhibitions and through the publication of educational information.

-Biannually, the Law Society’s Law Awareness Committee launches a new public education initiative.
-For e.g. in 2011, Law Awareness launched the “Law Cares”, a project which aims to raise awareness of eldercare related legal matters as well as on legal matters that concern death.
-Concurrently, “Law Cares” seeks to establish a platform to collate research on the common types of legal issues that the elderly face and connect volunteer lawyers and law students with voluntary welfare organizations that provide elderly care in the interest of fostering pro bono collaboration.
+In addition, we run “Law Cares”, a project to raise awareness of eldercare related legal matters as well as on legal matters that concern death.
+This also serves as a platform to collate research on the common types of legal issues that the elderly face and connect volunteer lawyers and law students with voluntary welfare organizations that provide elderly care in the interest of fostering pro bono collaboration.